Qingming Festival Concertina Book Along River

 AGE: – Copy Circa Early 20th Century

 HEIGHT: – 20cm

 WEIGHT: – 250gms

-The title in Chinese “Qing Ming Shang He To” is a hard-covered concertina-style copy of the famous Song Dynasty painting attributed to the painter Zhang Zeduan (1085-1145).
+The Chinese “Qing Ming Shang He To” title is a hard-covered concertina-style copy of the famous Song Dynasty painting attributed to the painter Zhang Zeduan (1085-1145).
 Zhang Zeduan served in the imperial court as a professional artist.

 This copy was likely printed in the early 20th Century.
 The tan-coloured silk in this book is adhered to parchment and comprises nineteen pages, excluding covers.
 Chinese calligraphy and red seal marks are on the inside of both covers.
 Covers are covered in a green coloured brocade faded with age.
 Chinese calligraphy on the top of each internal page could be commentary or poems.